deephaven/deephaven-core/demo/web/src/main/notebooks/02 Stream and Batch Together.md

   .formatColumnWhere("Date", "Date = currentDateNy()", "IVORY")
 ```

+\
+\
+\
 You’ll likely want to bring data together from different tables with joins, not just by merging tables.

-You can use Deephaven for **time-series and relational** joins on static tables, real-time updating tables, and derived tables that inherit both characteristics.

-Here is more information on [how to choose and use joins](https://deephaven.io/core/docs/how-to-guides/joins-overview/)
+You can use Deephaven for **time-series and relational** joins on static tables, real-time updating tables, and derived tables of either type.
+Here is information on [how to choose and use joins](https://deephaven.io/core/docs/how-to-guides/joins-overview/).
+\
+\
 Please note that you do not have to think about whether a named_table happens to be updating (stream-like) or static (batch-like).
 The methods are common between the two.

 ```python